WHALE HERITAGE SITES SUMMIT

 - Tentative list of WHS identified for Africa

 Welcome to the 2nd Whale Heritage Sites Summit!

 Keynote speaker: Whales and whale heritage in South Africa.
 TBA

 Chair: Natalie Barefoot, CetLaw, USA

 - Case Study from a leading Whale Heritage Site applicant:

 5) How it will affect their visitor economy

-- Presentation session: initial applicants and candidate sites reveal why they believe they qualify for Whale Heritage Site status
+Presentation session: initial applicants and candidate sites reveal what makes them special

 Thursday 29 June